mediocregopher/blog.mediocregopher.com/_posts/2018-10-25-rethinking-identity.md

 The ideal definition for social media is to give people a place to socialize with friends, family, and the rest of the world.
-Defining "socialize" is tricky, and probably an exercise only a socially awkward computer nerd who doesn't do enough socializing would undertake, but "expressing one's feelings, knowledge, and experiences to other people, and receiving theirs in turn" feels like a good approximation.
+Defining "socialize" is tricky, and probably an exercise only a socially awkward person who doesn't do enough socializing would undertake.
+"Expressing one's feelings, knowledge, and experiences to other people, and receiving theirs in turn" feels like a good approximation.
 A platform where true socializing was the only activity would be ideal.

 Here are some trends on our social media which have nothing to do with
-socializing: artificially boosted follower numbers on instagram to obtain product sponsors, shills in reddit comments boosting a product or company, russian trolls on twitter spreading propaganda, trolls everywhere being dicks and switching IPs when they get banned, and [that basketball president whose wife used burner twitter accounts to trash talk players][president].
+socializing: artificially boosted follower numbers on Instagram to obtain product sponsors, shills in Reddit comments boosting a product or company, russian trolls on Twitter spreading propaganda, trolls everywhere being dicks and switching IPs when they get banned, and [that basketball president whose wife used burner Twitter accounts to trash talk players][president].

 [president]: https://www.nytimes.com/2018/06/07/sports/bryan-colangelo-sixers-wife.html